Brazil's Rousseff tops off U.S. tour with Silicon Valley visit

 At a press briefing at Google headquarters in Mountain View, California, Rousseff said her U.S. trip had been productive but declined to comment on her poll numbers.

-Rousseff also attended a lunch with top Silicon Valley executives from Microsoft Corp (MSFT.O), Apple Inc (AAPL.O), Facebook Inc (FB.O), Amazon Inc (AMZN.O), Cisco Inc (CSCO.O) and PayPal.
+Rousseff also attended a lunch with top Silicon Valley executives from Microsoft Corp, Apple Inc, Facebook Inc, Amazon Inc, Cisco Inc and PayPal.
 Brazil is the second-largest market by users after the United States for Google, Apple and Facebook.

 (Reporting By Yasmeen Abutaleb; Editing by Bernard Orr)